 Their certification system provides internationally recognised standard-setting and trademark assurance to anyone, business or individual, who is interested in supporting responsible forestry.

-There are ten principles that any forest operation must adhere to before it can receive FSC forest management certification.
+There are ten principles that any forest operation must obey before they can receive FSC forest management certification.
 These principles encompass some of the following:

 - Replanting and harvesting in an environmentally responsible manner